 Azura’s Painful Childhood

-“Who am I?”
-Azura whispered to herself as softly as she could, and wiped the blood from her bleeding lip.
+Azura’s Painful Childhood: “Who am I?”
+Azura whispered to herself as softly as she could and wiped the blood from her bleeding lip.

 Azura received the most beatings.
 Alex was next, then Candy, Jean, and Kathy, who got the fewest.
 They made Azura and her friends do work that was cut out for an abundance of full-time maids.

 She took a step closer to the mirror to hide her tears as her friends crowded around her.
 She did not want them to see her cry or the blood coming from her lip.
 They were all used to seeing each other get whipped.
-Kathy was always the first to give her a hug; Candy would feel sorry for her; Alex would try to protect her from the truth; and Jean would tell her all the ways she could help herself feel better.
+Kathy was always the first to hug her; Candy would feel sorry for her; Alex would try to protect her from the truth, and Jean would tell her all the ways she could help herself feel better.

-Azura liked looking in a mirror, because with it she could see her own eyes from the outside, like other people saw them—green and shining with questions.
+Azura liked looking in a mirror because she could see her own eyes from the outside like other people saw them—green and shining with questions.
 Not the way she saw them from the inside—sad and lonely with no answers.

 “Really?”
 Alex asked, immediately taking Azura’s hand to comfort her.
 “Then why haven’t you been adopted for good?
 They bring you back just as fast as Azura, and Candy, and Jean, and me.”